DaveParillo/cisc192-reader/_sources/chapter2/review-3.rst

                :language: cpp
                :nocodelens:

                Fix the code below so that it runs without errors.
                Hint: you might need to change the names of some variables.
                ~~~~
                #include <iostream>
-               using namespace std;

                int main () {
                    char true = 'T';
                    char false = 'F';

                    // DO NOT MODIFY ANYTHING BELOW THIS LINE.
-                   cout << true << " is short for true. ";
+                   std::cout << true << " is short for true. ";
-                   cout << false << " is short for false." << endl;
+                   std::cout << false << " is short for false.\n";
                }

          .. tab:: Answer